techstormpc/ms-partner-tools/README.md

 ## Installation

+`pip install ms-partner-tools`

-`pip install ms-partner-tools`, or clone the repo and run `python setup.py install`.
+or clone the repo and run `python setup.py install`.

 ## App Registration

+In the Azure AD portal, create a new App registration.

-Under App registrations -> API permissions, add the Microsoft Partner Center `user_impersonation` permission.
+Under API permissions, add the Microsoft Partner Center `user_impersonation` permission.
 You can search for it under "APIs my organization uses".
 Please note that this only supports delegated permissions, not application permissions.